pagopa/rtd-ms-transaction-filter/README.md

 For the application of decryption of the PGP pan file, it must provided a file containing the secret key to be applied for the operation.
 To produce the artifact from the source code it will be necessary to have an installation of Maven and a java compiler (jdk1.8+).

-### Bundle Distribution

-The batch-transaction-filter.jar artifact will be provided in a bundle containing a folder with the configurations and the structures of the files, in order to allow an immediate execution with the default configuration, which point to path/folders listed in the bundle.
-The default service will poll to check for files to be processed every minute.

-Inside the bundle there are also the public key file shown in the _appendix_, and some sample for a first test run.

-__Nota:__ The bundle contains a version potentially out of alignment with the implementation.
-In the default configuration attempts to connect to the REST services and the sftp comunication are disabled.

-The bundle structure and the files is contains are described below:

-- _batch-transaction-filter.jar_, the artifact containing the batch service
-- _/config_, folder containing the configuration files
-- _/config/application.yml_, file containing the configuration properties for the service
-- _/resources_, folder containing the resources and folder for running the bundle under a default configuration
-- _/hpans_, folder where to insert the files containing the pan list
-- _/keys_, folder containing the keys for pgp encryption
-- _/transactions_, folder where to insert the files containing the transactions to be processed
-- _/output_, folder where the files produced by the service will be inserted
-- _/sample-files_, folder containing test files for execution

 ### Generating artifact from source

 To obtain a version of the artifact produced directly from the source code, a Maven instance must be appropriately configured on the